 Does my mid-tail have a place in my stable?

 Yes it does.
 I am lucky enough to have two homes, one of which is in a very hilly area where distances are short, the climate is mild and my shopping needs are lighter.
 Despite many steep hills its a lot easier place to ride a bike around.
-The Envoy is now my shopping bike at that part time residence.
-Being smaller than the other two behemoths discussed below, it also fits better in my smaller available storage space.
+The Envoy is my shopping bike at that residence.
+Being smaller than the other two behemoths discussed below, it also fits better in my smaller available garage space.

 Is it an auto replacement?